redbear/Duo/docs/python_programming_reference_manual.md

 #### `Pin.tone(pin, frequency, duration)`

-Generates a square wave (50% duty cycle) of the specified frequency and duration on the pin which supports PWM.
+Generates a square wave (50% duty cycle) of the specified frequency and duration on the pin which supports PWM, except D2/D3/D4, since they share the same timer with the on-board RGB.
+See the [know issue](https://github.com/redbear/firmware/issues/12).

 For example: